Workflow

 7

-Site Visit Preparation *
+SAR Submission and Site Visit Preparation *

 ⚠ This stage is valid only in years when accreditation application is made.